dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   filter = [];

 The **filter** entry is an array of dictionaries defining genesis filtering criteria to be applied.
-Each of the entries listed below (from **desc** to **genesis_radius**) may be specified separately within each filter dictionary.
+Each of the entries listed below (from **desc** to **best_unique_flag**) may be specified separately within each filter dictionary.
 If left empty, the default setting, a single filter is applied using the top-level filtering criteria.
 If multiple filtering dictionaries are defined, the **desc** entry must be specified for each to differentiate the output data.
 Output is written for each combination of filter dictionary and model ATCF ID encountered in the data.

 ______________________

 .. code-block:: none

-  desc = "NA";
+  desc = "ALL";

 The **desc** configuration option is common to many MET tools and is described in :numref:`config_options`.